Roymprog/project2/doc/Design Project 2.md

 <h3>Features:</h3>
   - Designed for smartphone use with resolution between 320x480 and 760 x 1280
   - Divide courses in departments i.e. Institute
-  - Users may search courses through; catalog number, title, description, instructor, institute, EC, semester, blok
+  - Users may search courses through; catalog number, title, description, instructor, institute, EC, blok(1-6)
   - Course information to display: catalog number, submission code, study code, titles, institute, EC, descriptions, staff, maximum amount of participants, semester/blok and programmes "Courses I'm taking" page contains links to 3 other screens: "Search Courses", "Bookmarked courses" and "Recently viewed Courses"
   - The "Courses I'm taking" page should display all subscribed courses and allow the user to delete selected courses.
   "Search Courses" should allow all the searching features mentioned above displaying 20 per page.
 Selecting them will add them to the "Courses I'm taking" page
-  - The "Recently viewed Courses" page should show all viewed courses visited this session (20 per page)
+  - The "Recently viewed Courses" page should show all viewed courses visited the past 7 days
   - In the "Search Courses" section there should be a 'bookmark' option to remember courses even after current session "Bookmarked Courses" displays all bookmarked courses and allows the user to remove 'bookmarked' courses (20 per page)